Georgia high school basketball game erupts into brawl following call by ref

 “While we're arguing and all that, she takes a swing at me,” he claimed.
 “When she takes a swing at me, that's when I back up.
 When I start to back up, if you see in the video, you'll see Jake Simmons the coach come from behind and hit me in the back of the video.
 And that's when I hit the floor."

-He also claimed that Darius Little, the director of the Shockers team, is the woman's husband and he also came onto the court, WTOC reported.
+He also claimed that Darius Little, the director of the Shockers team, is the woman's husband and went on the court also, WTOC reported.
 Little would not confirm to the outlet that they were married.

 Little shared a different perspective with WTOC about how the fight unfolded.